-Early Head Start is a federally funded grant program that provides high-quality child care and home visiting services free of charge to those who qualify.
+CEHS is a federally funded grant program that provides high-quality childcare and home visiting services free of charge to those who qualify.

 Who is the program for?

 What are the program options?

-The TTU Center for Early Head Start Center Based program offers high quality child care at the EHS center.
+The TTU Center for Early Head Start Center Based program offers high-quality childcare at the CEHS center.
 There are 8 children per room and two age groups.

-TTU EHS has partnered with Lil' Precious Steps, a local child care center.
-EHS center services offered at the partner site include high quality childcare, with priority for families who receive a child care subsidy.
+TTU CEHS has partnered with Lil' Precious Steps, a local childcare center.
+CEHS services offered at the partner site include high-quality childcare, with priority for families who receive a child care subsidy.

 All three program options operate year-round.

 What are the costs?

 All Center for Early Head Start services are free to those who qualify.
-Working families who receive a child care subsidy at Lil' Precious Steps are responsible for the required parent fee, as designated by Child Care Services.
-In addition, EHS provides all diapers, wipes, formula, food, basic care supplies, and all educational materials.
+Working families who receive a childcare subsidy at Lil' Precious Steps are responsible for the required parent fee, as designated by Child Care Services.
+In addition, CEHS provides all diapers, wipes, formula, food, basic care supplies, and all educational materials.